joshuacords/opr/Mini-OPR.md

 #### Fatigue
 After attacking with a melee weapon by Charging or striking back, a unit is **Fatigued**.

+#### Consolidation Moves
+If one of the units was destroyed or Routs the other unit may move up to 3".

+If both units survive the melee, the Charging unit moves up to 1" back from the defending unit to maintain 1" spacing.

 ## Resolving Attacks
 ### Roll Attacks